jonbockhorst-ts/config-demo/README.md

 non-secret config and an ESO-managed `Secret` for resolved secrets.
 The app loads them in the same order.
 The variants differ in where the schema lives, who composes connection strings, and how much the chart template iterates over values vs. enumerates by hand.

-Compare the variants, then pick one to apply to the production charts.
+At this point, the prototype has effectively narrowed to two serious options:

+- `main` — strict chart-owned schema, string connection strings composed in Helm
+- `split-connection-strings` — strict chart-owned schema, structured connection strings composed by .NET

+The other two branches are still useful as contrast, but they are mostly documented here as ruled-out alternatives.

 ## Consistent across branches